AppliedMechanicsLab/ENGN0310/CourseNotes/Bars/VectorFormHookesLaw.md

 \end{align}
 $$

 The above equation is a scalar equation.
-We would like write it in a vector form.
+We would like to write it in a vector form.

 In the following, we focus our attention on the cases in which the bar just stretches along its own axis (with no rotation), so that the bar remains aligned with $\hat{\boldsymbol{E}}\_{\rm a}$ before and after deformation.